rttrorg/rttr/doc/md_pages/binding_enums.md

 Enums {#binding_enums_page}
 =====

-RTTR allows also to bind enumerated constants (enums).
+RTTR allows also to register enumerated constants (enums).
 Therefore use the function @ref rttr::registration::enumeration() "registration::enumeration()".

 It has following synopsis: